aubreyrjones/iblisvm/docs/instructions.md

 POP - Pop a word from the stack, using any register as a stack pointer.

-    (regB, regC) : stores the contents of [regC] in regB, and increments regC. (regC is the stack pointer.)
+    (regB, regC) : increments regC, then stores the contents of [regC] in regB. (regC is the stack pointer.)

 COPY - Copy the contents of one register to another.